| | Medical Doctors Comments,

 Raleigh, NC

-The thought of using Boric Acid that would cause the aforementioned afflictions is insane.
+The thought of using Boric Acid that would cause the aforementioned afflictions

 Haiku, HI